Sh1lovskiy/robo/README.md

 * 3D point cloud capture, filtering and visualization
 * CLI tools built with a `CommandDispatcher` for calibration, robot control and cloud ops
 * Centralized logger and `ErrorTracker` with optional JSON output
-* LMDB-based storage backend for poses, images and metrics

 ---